AdobeDocs/campaign-classic.pt-BR/help/integrations/using/events.md

 O conteúdo é definido no Analytics para cada acionador.
 Está no formato JSON.
 Por exemplo, em um acionador LogoUpload_uploading_Visits:

-* **[!UICONTROL eVar01]** pode conter a ID do comprador usada para reconciliar com recipient de Campanha.
-Está no formato String. <br>Deve ser reconciliado para localizar a ID do comprador, que é a chave primária.
+* **[!UICONTROL eVar01]** pode conter a ID do consumidor, utilizada para reconciliar com recipients do Campaign.
+Está no formato String. <br>Deve ser reconciliado para localizar a ID do consumidor, que é a chave primária.

 * **[!UICONTROL timeGMT]** pode conter a hora do acionador no lado do Analytics.
 Está no formato UTC Epoch (segundos desde 01/01/1970 UTC).